labouz/NEPIP_NGA/1_vCtrl_wrkFlw/vCtrl_wrkFlw.md

 <br></br>

 This is a good habit to start forming.
 I cannot tell you how many times I am *certain* my program runs smoothly until I've restarted R and realized that a my function was calling a variable in a dataset that was created in the console for testing purposes.
-Restarting R often will help you catch these types of silly bugs and prevent embarassment in front of your boss.
+Restarting R often will help you catch these types of silly bugs and prevent embarrassment in front of your boss.

-####Save and Automate
+###Kind Paths

 **MODULARITY**

 If an object takes too long to create, save it!
-Isolate each demanding process in its own script and write it to file:  `saveRDS(my_object, here("results", "my_object.rds"))`  (saves `my_object.rds` to subdirectory "results")
+Isolate each demanding process in its own script and write it to file:  `saveRDS(my_object, here("results", "my_object.rds"))`  (saves `my_object.rds` to sub-directory "results")

 What is this `here()` function you speak of?
 Glad you asked!
-If you find yourself writing `setwd()` at the top of your scripts, STOP !
+If you find yourself writing `setwd()` at the top of your scripts and you work with other people, STOP THAT RIGHT NOW!

-The [here](https://github.com/jennybc/here_here) package is helps you get around the awkwardness of building/setting paths to working directories or subdirectories.
+The [here](https://github.com/jennybc/here_here) package is helps you get around the awkwardness of building/setting paths to working directories or sub-directories. `here()` is meant to be used inside a project(i.e RStudio Project, Git repo, R package).

+Read the documentation of [here package](https://cran.r-project.org/package=here).

 ```r